 A person who is begging for money on a street corner is an example of a mendicant.

-Origin: L mendicans (gen. mendicantis), prp. of mendicare, to beg < mendicus, needy: for base see mendacious
+Origin: L mendicans (gen. mendicantis), present participle of mendicare, to beg from mendicus, needy: for base see mendacious

 - a beggar; person who begs for alms